Tea — a strongly typed scripting languageCompiles native via LLVM

 ContributingCommunityRepository

 A strongly typed scripting language with familiar syntax and native compilation.
-Start with the basics, explore the standard library, and work through runnable examples.
+Install the CLI, run a real script locally, then reach for the playground, reference, and runnable examples.

 end